Because smoking tobacco,

 have higher concentrates of essential nutrients.
 Daily consumption of protein

 should never be larger than the size of the fist of the person consuming it.

 Alternate protein from meat and fish with legumes, pulses, grains, dairy, nuts

 food wherever possible to avoid powerful toxic pesticide, herbicide and fungicide residues.
 See Pesticides.

 The lacto acid produced when pickling vegetables, herbs, spices

 and fruits, using just unrefined sea salt and water, provides extra probiotics to the diet which are

-essential for a healthy digestive system.
+essential for a healthy digestive system which may become up[set when first stopping smoking.
 These pickles can be produced easily at home

 and will preserve these foods for up to one year.